MarcusVinniciuss/backupParameterStoreSSM/README.md

 - Go to IAM and create two policies ("ListParams" and "S3AllowPull"), to create the policies use the json template in this folder 'lambda/Policies/'.

+- After created the policies, go to IAM > Roles > your-lambda-role.
+Go to "Add permissions" and attach the policies that you created.

 - Now, create a bucket s3 with Versioning enabled, copy the arn bucket and paste on your policy 'S3AllowPull'.

 Done!